Veterinary Technician Schools in Arkansas

 2

 Two nicknames for Arkansas (AR) are the “Natural State” and the “Land of Opportunity,” both fitting monikers when one considers the abundance of career opportunities for animal-lovers.
 In fact, the Humane Society of Pulaski County (HSPC) of central AR has expanded its shelter facilities, touting an animal save rate of 98.01 percent in 2018.
-HSPC also helped author legislation in 1979 which banned the use of a decompression chamber for euthanasia, as well as the state’s Retail Pet Store Act of 1991, a law that criminalized inhumane conditions in those facilities.
+HSPC also helped author legislation in 1979 that banned the use of a decompression chamber for euthanasia, as well as the state’s Retail Pet Store Act of 1991, a law that criminalized inhumane conditions in those facilities.

 Additionally, the HSPC formed disaster response teams that rescued hundreds of displaced pets in the wake of Little Rock’s tornadoes of 1997 and 1999.
 This organization has clear goals for the next 60 years—including advancing “no-kill” shelter policies, ending all inhumane euthanasia practices, and establishing a low-cost spay & neuter facility in AR—and will continue to promote animal welfare into the future.